If you need help using Murphy web registration, please call Academic Counseling & Support at (651) 962-6300.

 Courses Requiring Special Permission

-Students who wish to audit a course must request this in person at the University Registrar's Office after registering for the course so that the course can be so designated.
+Students who wish to audit a course must complete the Audit Registration form, to include signed permission from the Instructor.
+Bring completed audit forms to the University Registrar's Office.
 The last day for indicating the audit option is the last day to add a course for any given semester.
 The tuition charged for an audited courses is equivalent to one credit of tuition.

 S/D/R Grading Option